-TeachAllAboutIt is not an exam centre.
+TeachAllAboutIt is not an exam centre for GCSE, A Level, or iMedia courses.
 As such, all exams and NEAs must be registered and sat with a formal exam centre.
 TeachAllAboutIt is affiliated with several private candidate exam centres where preferential rates may be applied.
 These exam centres are:

 TeachAllAboutIt will not require a particular exam centre to be used, unless for vocational distance learning where we are acredited for delivery and assessment with certain centres.

 Where timeframes are required within a distance learning course, assessments will be released to learners using an automated system linked to the dates recorded on the Scheme of Assessment for each course.
 Tutors connected to the course will be expected to provide marking and feedback within the timeframe required by the exam board.